chebfun/chebsite/docs/functions/chebfun2/constructor.md

 ---
-title: """constructor"""
+title: "constructor"
 layout: function-reference-item
-class_name: """chebfun2"""
+class_name: "chebfun2"
-function_name: """constructor"""
+function_name: "constructor"
-snippet: """The main CHEBFUN2 constructor."""
+snippet: "The main CHEBFUN2 constructor."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- CONSTRUCTOR   The main CHEBFUN2 constructor.
+<pre class="help-text"> CONSTRUCTOR   The main CHEBFUN2 constructor.

   This code is when functions of two variables are represented as CHEBFUN2 objects.
 A CHEBFUN2 object is a low rank representation and expresses a